Makhaira/Tuning/README.md

-# Tuning
-Community Tuning Guide for FDM Printers
+# Community Tuning Guide for FDM Printers

 This is not an instruction manual.
 It is not a template to great prints.
 It is not the only way of doing things.